mosaicnetworks/babble/README.md

 eventually feeds them back to the App, in consensus order,  with a **CommitTx**
 message.

-Transactions are represented as raw bytes and Babble does not need to know what
+Transactions are just raw bytes and Babble does not need to know what
 they represent.
 Therefore, encoding and decoding transactions is done by the App.

 Apps must implement their own **Babble Proxy** to submit and receive committed